EVOLUTION - THE TRANSITIONAL FOSSILS

 Figure 3.
 Fossil and life restoration of oldest crown-group lamprey

-The transition from the stem-Cyclostomata to the lamprey crown group, represented by the fossils illustrated in Figure 2, took place over a period of at least 233 million years, from the Late Devonian to the Early Cretaceous (Figure 1).
+The transition from the earliest stem-Petromyzontiformes to the lamprey crown group, represented by the fossils illustrated in Figures 2 and 3, took place over a period of between 233 and 248 million years, from the Late Devonian to the Early Cretaceous (Figure 1).

 Next page